Frequently Asked Questions

 How does MTG implement diversity & inclusion within the membership?

-Diversity, equity, and inclusion are important to MTG.
+Diversity, equity, and inclusion are important to Musical Theatre Guild.
 Please click here for more information regarding our mission as a theatre company.

 -

-How do I sign up to receive more information about MTG?
+How do I sign up to receive more information about Musical Theatre Guild?

 Please also follow and engage with us on social media!